TSGCFO/OmniAgent-v2/README-SETUP.md

 # Connect to PostgreSQL
 psql -U postgres

-# Create database
+# The default 'postgres' database will be used
-CREATE DATABASE omniagent;
+# No need to create a new database

 # Create user (optional)
 CREATE USER omniagent_user WITH PASSWORD 'your-secure-password';
-GRANT ALL PRIVILEGES ON DATABASE omniagent TO omniagent_user;
+GRANT ALL PRIVILEGES ON DATABASE postgres TO omniagent_user;
 ```

 ### 3. Environment Configuration